John Grey, 2nd Baron Grey de Wilton: Biography

-He was the son of Reginald de Grey, 1st Baron Grey de Wilton and his wife Maud, daughter and heir of William Baron FitzHugh).
+Grey was the son of Reginald de Grey, 1st Baron Grey de Wilton and his wife Matilda.
 His first office was as vice-justice of Chester from 1296 to 1297.

-He participated in the siege and capture of Caerlaverock Castle in July 1300, and his arms were recorded in the Roll of Caerlaverock, a roll of arms compiled during the diese.
+Grey participated in the siege and capture of Caerlaverock Castle in July 1300, and his arms were recorded in the Roll of Caerlaverock, a roll of arms compiled during the diese.

-He was summoned to Parliament from 1309 to 1322.
+Grey was summoned to Parliament from 1309 to 1322.
 His first parliamentary appointment was that of Lord Ordainer in 1310, and was followed by the grant in 1311 of Ruthin Castle, which passed to his younger son Roger de Grey.
-He was at the Battle of Bannockburn, where the English army took a heavy defeat.
-Nonetheless, he was trusted by Edward II who was confident in the appointment as Justiciar of North Wales in February 1314/15 and governor of Caernarfon Castle.
+He was at the Battle of Bannockburn, on 24 June 1314.
+Nonetheless, he was appointed by Edward II as Justiciar of North Wales in February 1314/15.

-He was relieved of his constabulatory responsibilities the following year and called to raise troops in response to the insurrection led by Llywelyn Bren.
+Grey was relieved of his constabulatory responsibilities the following year and called to raise troops in response to the insurrection led by Llywelyn Bren.
 He served as conservator of the peace for Bedfordshire in 1320.
 In 1322, he was commanded to raise troops in Wales and join the royal muster at Coventry.

 Family

-Lord de Grey married Anne, daughter of Sir William Ferrers of Groby, Leicestershire although this has never been proven, and leaving: